Roast Leg of Lamb

 Remove lamb from pan and allow to rest for 10 to 15 minutes before carving.

-Place roasting pan on stove over medium heat.
+Place the roasting pan on the stove over medium heat.

-Add butter and herb mix to pan and stir, gently scraping bottom, to combine with pan drippings.
+Add butter and herb mix to pan and stir, gently scraping the bottom to combine with pan drippings.

 Once butter is melted, add flour and stir until blended.